John Thune: Gun control

-Thune advocates gun rights, having sponsored legislation that would allow individuals with concealed carry permits to use such permits as a valid permit in other states.
+Thune advocates gun rights, having sponsored legislation that would allow people with concealed carry permits to use such permits as a valid permit in other states.
 He also voted against banning standard-capacity magazines of over 10 rounds.
 On October 3, 2017, Thune became the center of media attention for saying in response to the mass shooting in Las Vegas: "It sounds like [the shooter] used conversion kits and other things, you know, to make the weapons more lethal.
 We'll look at the facts when we get them all in here.
 I think a lot of us want to do everything we can to prevent tragedies like that from happening again.
 You know, it's an open society.
 And when somebody does what he wants to do it's going to be hard to prevent anything.
 But I think people are going to have to take steps in their own lives to take precautions.
 To protect themselves.
 And in situations like that, you know, try to stay safe.
 As somebody said, get small."